No items found.

 When it comes to mergers and acquisitions, bigger doesn’t always mean better - the examples we included in our list of the biggest M&A failures is evidence of that.

-Reading this list, it can seem that most megadeals are doomed to failure (at least from the perspective of their shareholders).
+Reading this list, it can seem that the biggest deals are doomed to failure (at least from the perspective of their shareholders).
 But thankfully, that just isn’t the case.
-Some of the biggest deals of the past 20 years have been outstanding successes.
+Some of the biggest M&A transactions of the past 30 years have been outstanding successes.

 Many of these deals have achieved what they set out to do at the outset - to reshape industries on the strength of a single deal.

-As of November 2022, the largest acquisitions ever made was the takeover of Mannesmann by Vodafone occurred in 2000, and was worth ~$203 billion.
-Vodafone, a mobile operator based in the United Kingdom, acquired Mannesmann, a German-owned industrial conglomerate company.
+As of March 2024, the takeover of Mannesmann by Vodafone in 2000 was still one of the largest acquisitions ever made.
+Worth ~$203 billion at that time, Vodafone, a mobile operator based in the United Kingdom, acquired Mannesmann, a German-owned industrial conglomerate company.

-This deal, that resembles a perfect example of an acquisition, made Vodafone the world’s largest mobile operator and set the scene for dozens of mega deals in the mobile telecommunications space in the years that followed.
-This deal goes down as the biggest acquisition in history.
+This deal made Vodafone the world’s largest mobile operator and set the scene for dozens of mega deals in the mobile telecommunications space in the years that followed.
+This deal is still considered as the biggest acquisition in history.

 details of the biggest acquisition history infograph